INTERVIEW AND LIVEPHOTOS BY MARKO SYRJÄLÄ

 Wolf Hoffman: Yeah, yeah.
 He made us sit down and have a listen to our records, that was quite funny actually.
 Because we never listen to our stuff.
 You think you know it, but then you listen to it, and you think like, “Oh yeah, I believe he’s got the point.”
 He pointed out a few things that he liked about the old records, and we saw that we weren’t as aware of it, as we thought we were.
 So, it made us a little focused.
 We felt a little bit like school kids.
 Being told by your teacher to write down your name or something, I don’t know.
 I will not talk in class.
 I will not talk in class.
 “Laughs.”

-How has the working process developed with Andy.
+How has the working process developed with Andy?
 Am I sure it has changed a lot since then?

 Wolf Hoffman: It has changed in the sense that we now don’t have to sit down and listen to our own records anymore “Laughs” So that’s good.
 We kind of know what we need to write, to make it sound like Accept.
-It feels like, we’ve got our matching orders.
+It feels like, we’ve got our marching orders.
 We have clear directions, and we follow them being good Germans.
 So, I’d say, we’re much more focused on the songwriting nowadays, and we just call him at a much later point.
 So, when everything is ready, we say, Andy.
 We’ve got enough stuff, and we go through it and just record what we have.
-It’s no longer sort of any selection process necessarily to be quite honest because we do that already before he even shows up.
+It’s no longer sort of any selection process necessary to be quite honest because we do that already before he even shows up.

 Wolf Hoffman: We could have done it’s just much more convenient when he comes to us because now it’s one guy traveling versus three guys going there.
 Then only one guy is usually busy at a time.
 I remember the first time we did that, we all went to England, and then we started doing backing tracks and drums first and then bass.
 I was sitting around for two weeks, going nuts.
 Having nothing to do.
 In the middle of nowhere in England.
-So, I didn’t care that much for that.
-I thought like it is much better.
+So, I didn’t care that much about that.
+I thought it is much better.
 Fuck that, let him come to us.
 But let him suffer, instead of three of suffer.

 NEW MEMBERS AND DRUMMER TALK

 THE RISE OF THE CHAOS is the first album with a new line-up.
-What kind role do the new guys have, Christopher Williams and Uwe Lulis, on this recording process?
+What kind of role do the new guys have, Christopher Williams and Uwe Lulis, on this recording process?

 Wolf Hoffman: Christopher is an amazing drummer.
 So, we wanted him on the album.
 On the other hand, I play all the guitars.
 So, Uwe doesn’t play on the album.
 It’s just out of necessity and out of practicality.
 We didn’t want to change.
 We could have loaned him in; he was perfectly capable of playing all that.
 It just didn’t seem to make a lot of sense, just because I’ve always played all the guitars and really for us.
 It’s supposed to be the same left and right rhythm channels anyhow.
 Especially, Andy, he’s fanatic about playing entirely in sync, left and right.
 Two guitar tracks.
-Even if it’s super hard time sometimes to please his obsession, with like correctness or detail or whatever you want to call it, he wants it exact.
+Even if it’s a super hard time sometimes to please his obsession, with like correctness or detail or whatever you want to call it, he wants it exact.
 So, to get another guy and just to do exactly what I did already, didn’t seem to make a lot of sense to us and we thought I had written the stuff somebody will play it, and I’ve always done it.
 So, why mess with that now?
 So, to answer the question, Uwe is mostly there for the live shows.

 I remember that some former members of the band were not able to play anything on albums and they were kind of pissed off about it.